wacncontent/CustomizeTool/addCommentOutput/articles/service-fabric/service-fabric-reliable-actors-diagnostics.md

 <properties
-   pageTitle="Reliable Actors Diagnostics and Performance Monitoring" description="This article describes the diagnostics and performance monitoring features in the Reliable Actors runtime, including the events and performance counters emitted by it." services="service-fabric" documentationCenter=".net" authors="jessebenson"
+   pageTitle="Actors diagnostics and monitoring | Windows Azure" description="This article describes the diagnostics and performance monitoring features in Service Fabric's Reliable Actors runtime, including the events and performance counters emitted by it." services="service-fabric" documentationCenter=".net" authors="jessebenson"